1 in 5 Enterprise Passwords Can Be Easily Compromised

 Enterprises can download a free version of Preempt Lite today.
-In the future, the Preempt Inspector app will continue to be enhanced to support more facets of an organization’s security posture such as GPO analysis, effective permission and more.
+In the future, the Preempt Lite will continue to be enhanced to support more facets of an organization’s security posture such as GPO analysis, effective permission, and more.
 Stay tuned!

 Do you know your company’s organizational password strength?